 Formation

 The composition of each TEG may be up to four WG members that are recognized as being competent and available to review the MAC, PHY, and security aspects of changes to a standard.
-The decision to form each TEG is made by the WG chair.
-The members of the TEG shall be appointed by the WG chair, subject to affirmation by the WG.
+The decision to form each TEG is made by the WG Chair.
+The members of the TEG shall be appointed by the WG Chair, subject to affirmation by the WG.
 Since each TEG is envisioned to last years, each TEG member needs to be available/accessible beyond the life of one task group.
-Changes to each TEG membership shall be made by the WG chair subject to affirmation by the WG.
+Changes to each TEG membership shall be made by the WG Chair subject to affirmation by the WG.

 Process